fondationmerieux/labbook_python/README.md

 The development setup mirrors the production setup with the application running in a container that connects to the database on the host.

+If you are interested in the production setup you may find some useful information in [this document](doc/architecture.md).

 ## Clone the repository

 ~~~